Fried Sweet Potato Pie

 - In a pot add sweet potatoes and cover with water, bring to a boil and cook for 20 minutes or until sweet potatoes are fork tender.
 Drain and place in a bowl add remaining ingredients and mix until smooth.
 Sit to the side to cool.

 - In a bowl mix flour and shortening together until cornmeal texture has formed.
 Add milk and mix until dough is formed.
+Form into a disc, wrap, chill in the fridge for 20 minutes.

 - Roll out dough to 1/8 inch on a floured surface and with a large biscuit cutter cut out 8 circles.
+Roll out each dough to a 2 1/2 inch circle.

 - Add 2 tablespoons of cooled filling to each pie circle.
 Fold dough over and crimp with a fork, sit on a foiled lined baking sheet.
 Repeat with remaining pie circles.